cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/cbci-controllers.md

 kubectl apply -f k8s/network-policies/deny-all-ingress.yml
 ```

-After running that command try to access your Operations Center in your browser and it should fail.
-So next, we will add a network policy that will allow the `ingress-nginx` `controller` to access (Ingress) any `pod` that is labelled with `networking/allow-internet-access: "true"` by applying the policy defined in the <walkthrough-editor-open-file filePath="k8s/network-policies/allow-ingress-nginx.yml">k8s/network-policies/allow-ingress-nginx.yml</walkthrough-editor-open-file> file:
+After running that command try to access your Operations Center in your browser and it should fail with a **504 Gateway Time-out** fron the `ingress-nginx` `controller`.
+That is because the `ingress-nginx` `controller` `pod` is denied **Ingress** to the CJOC `pod`.

+So next, we will add a network policy that will allow the `ingress-nginx` `controller` to access (Ingress) any `pod` that is labelled with `networking/allow-internet-access: "true"` by applying the policy defined in the <walkthrough-editor-open-file filePath="k8s/network-policies/allow-ingress-nginx.yml">k8s/network-policies/allow-ingress-nginx.yml</walkthrough-editor-open-file> file (a `label` that we added to the CJOC and hibernation service `pods` with Kustomize):

 ```bsh
 kubectl apply -f k8s/network-policies/allow-ingress-nginx.yml